Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

-Before you continue make sure that you have read and completed the tasks in the [Getting started](#gettingstarted) tutorial to generate an Alfresco Share project, which means selecting the `org.alfresco.maven.archetype:alfresco-share-jar-archetype` Maven archetype when generating the project.
-The following information assumes that the Share project was generated with the name `my-share-project`.
+Before you continue make sure that you have read and completed the tasks in the [Getting started](#gettingstarted) tutorial to generate an Alfresco Share project, which means selecting the `org.alfresco.maven.archetype:alfresco-share-jar-archetype` Maven archetype when generating the project

+> **Note:** The following information assumes that the Share project was generated with the name `my-share-project`.

 #### Introduction